Zarkantho/module_data/mongo-2.5.5_generated/security/authentication/README.md

-# authentication
+# Authentication

 # Module Groups

 -------------

-# Group Description
+# Authentication Session
 Thread local storage for any transient state needed for authentication mechanisms that are implemented by MongoDB.

 ## Files